AwaeshaHuss/ebtik_tok/README.md

 The app is built to mimic the core functionality of TikTok but focuses on educational content.
 It includes the following key features:
 1. **Home Feed**: A vertically scrollable feed displaying video content dynamically.
 2. **Search Functionality**: A responsive search bar to filter videos based on keywords.
-3. **Bottom Navigation Bar**: Easy navigation between Home, Search, Saved Videos, and Profile pages.
+3. **Bottom Navigation Bar**: Easy navigation between Home and Profile pages.
 4. **Profile Page**: A mock user profile with basic statistics and a list of saved videos.

 ---